sy2002/MiSTer2MEGA65/M2M/rom/monitor/README.md

 official QNICE release, so for being on the safe side, here is the exact QNICE commit that M2M needs for operating properly:

-de7898d1491ce81795971e92c3b0f7edd1f6d2c4
+@TODO

-Additionally to that, M2M needs modified version of three QNICE Monitor files that need to be located in this folder, i.e. in `M2M/rom/monitor`:
+Additionally to that, M2M needs modified versions of three QNICE Monitor files that need to be located in this folder, i.e. in `M2M/rom/monitor`:

 * `qmon_m2m.asm`: modified version of `qmon.asm`